-Within 5 working days of learners being registered on a course run the Provider must upload to the secure Portal, a Delivery and Assessment Planner.
+Once learners have been registered on a course run, Open Awards will request a Qualification Assessment Plan which the Provider must upload to the Portal.
 This document will inform the Quality and Standards Advisor or EQA when units are to be delivered, assessed and IQA'd and will enable us to forward plan external quality assurance activities for each qualification.

-For Medium and High-risk qualifications where pre-verification of assignment briefs is required, the Provider must also upload to the secure Portal copies of all assignment briefs
+For Medium and High-risk qualifications where pre-verification of assignment briefs is required, the Provider must also upload copies of all assignment briefs to the Portal.